julianbrowne/bennett/README.md

 ## Cross-Site Rules

 Bennett runs in a browser and uses JQuery to make ajax calls to the API under test.
-This means [cross-site scripting](http://en.wikipedia.org/wiki/Cross-site_scripting) rules are in effect.
-Cross-site limitations stop a browser from extracting data from other sites that are not in the same domain as the originator (unless included in the page's source as loaded from the web server).
+This means [cross-site scripting](http://en.wikipedia.org/wiki/Cross-site_scripting) protection rules are in effect and specifically the [same-origin policy](http://en.wikipedia.org/wiki/Same_origin_policy).
+Same-origin limitations stop a browser from extracting data from other sites that are not in the same domain as the originator (unless included in the page's source as loaded from the web server).
 A domain is made up of a protocol (http|https) a name (example.com) and a port (80:8080).
 Usually Bennett will be running on a different machine or port to that on which the API is hosted.
 To make Bennet work both Bennett and the API will need to be hosted behind a proxy that makes both appear to the browser as if they are within the same domain.

 A simple option is to use [nginx](http://wiki.nginx.org/Main) with a configuration like this: